statelyai/assets/copy/tutorials/history-states/howtos.md

 ### How to make a state a history state

-First, select the state you want to set as the history state.
+First, select the state you want to set as a history state for the parent state.
 Then…

 #### Using the **quick actions** menu